 There is always one veggie that we absolutely love to use for most of our meals, and that is the bell pepper.
 Today we are discussing the yellow bell pepper.
 A delicious veggie for almost any recipe.
-Let’s see if our guinea pigs if yellow bell peppers are safe food for our guinea pigs.
+Let’s see if yellow bell peppers are safe food for our guinea pigs.

 Can guinea pigs eat yellow bell peppers?
 Yes, guinea pigs can eat yellow bell peppers.
 These type of bell peppers are good for them because they have lots of vitamin C – a crucial vitamin for the guinea pigs and their survival.
 But, yellow bell peppers also have a lot of sugar too, and sugar is not so well digested by the fragile stomachs of the guinea pigs.
 So, twice per week is the optimal frequency of serving, not more.